-As the Seventh-day Adventist Church membership continues to grow around the world, the need for places of worship and education are also increasing.
+As the Seventh-day Adventist Church membership continues to grow around the world, the need for places of worship are also increasing.
 In some places, particularly in rural areas, traditional construction is nearly impossible.
 The lack of proper roads and materials make it physically and financially challenging to build.

 Yet the need still exists.
 People are worshipping in ramshackle structures or under trees.
-Children are going to schools that are crowded or falling apart.
-Some places have no school at all.

 The One-Day Church